bbw7561135/MPI-Workshop/README.md

 ## Virtual Topologies

-Virtual toplogies provide convenient process naming with a naming scheme with fits the communication pattern.
+Virtual topologies provide convenient process naming with a naming scheme with fits the communication pattern.
 In principle it simplifies the writing of code and can allow MPI to optimise communications.

 ### Topology Types